gudlyf/zork_ai_player/README.md

 - The AI may not always make optimal decisions
 - Some puzzles in Zork are quite difficult even for AI
-- You can interrupt the program with Ctrl+C
+- You can interrupt the program with Ctrl+C (will auto-save if enabled)
 - The conversation history grows with each turn, affecting API costs
+- Use `--verbose` flag to see detailed debug information
+- Colors are supported on most modern terminals (macOS Terminal, iTerm2, Linux terminals)
+- Save files are stored in `games/saves/` in Quetzal format (.qzl) and are compatible with any Frotz interpreter
+- When resuming, the AI continues from the saved game state with full context